Hinduwebsite.com

 by Jayaram V

-The Aryans were a group of people who lived in different parts of the ancient world in the area comprising Mediterranean, parts of Europe, central Asia and north western India.
-There is an established opinion in the academic circles that the ancestors of "some" Indians, Persians, Germans, Greeks, Romans, and the Celts were Aryans, who worshipped different gods and goddesses, used fire in their rituals and spoke many languages, which have evolved into the present day Indo European languages.
-The Indo Iranian group of Aryans settled in Iran and parts of north western India.
-Although they seemed to have shared a common ancestry, they parted their ways in matters of language and religion.
-There is a divergence of opinion among the scholars as to the original homeland of Aryans, which is summarized below.
-Indian historians who deal with the subject fall broadly into two categories: those who suggest the Indian origin of the Aryans and those who support the non-Indian origin of Aryans.
-Neither side has come up with convincing evidence or argument so far.
+There is a consensus opinion among many historians that the Aryans were a heterogeneous group of people who lived in different parts of the ancient world in the area comprising Mediterranean, parts of Europe, central Asia and north western India.
+There is also an established opinion in the academic circles that the ancestors of "some" Indians, Persians, Germans, Greeks, Romans, and the Celts were Aryans, who worshipped different gods and goddesses, used fire in their rituals and spoke many languages, which have evolved into the present day Indo European languages.

 Historian Propose Homeland of Aryans